google/WebFundamentals/src/_langs/en/tools/iterate/inspect-styles/shortcuts.markdown

 ## Shortcuts in Elements panel

-Right-clicking an element you can:
+By right-clicking an element you can:

 * Force element pseudo states: (`:active`, `:hover`, `:focus`, `:visited`).
 * Set breakpoints on the elements: (Subtree modifications, Attribute modification, Node removal).